 What Is a Water Bath?

 A water bath, also known as a bain-marie, is simply a pan with water in which another pan, dish, or pot is set.
+It helps to cook a custard, like cheesecake, slowly and evenly, resulting in a creamy texture and minimizing cracks.
 Sometimes water from the larger pan seeps into the cake.

 Do you need to use a bain-marie for cheesecake?
 Mostly, yes.